machinetranslate/machinetranslate.org/events/wmt22.md

 - Rethinking human evaluation

-- Removing 10 hours annotation per primary system requirement Instead, participants will be required to submit a system description paper if they submit the primary system.
+- Removing 10 hours annotation per primary system requirement

+> Instead, participants will be required to submit a system description paper if they submit the primary system.

 - Pre-trained models in constrained setup allowed

-### Confirmed “General MT tasks” languages
+#### Language pairs

+Confirmed language pairs:
 - Chinese-English
-- Czech--English
+- Czech-English
 - German-English
 - German-French
 - Japanese-English
 - Russian-English

-- Several low-resource languages (TBA)
+To be announced:
+- Low-resource language pairs